mjpernot/mail-rabbitmq/README.md

 # Installation:

-Install these programs using git
+Install the program using git
   * Replace **{Python_Project}** with the baseline path of the python program.
 ```
 umask 022